oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

 ### "ToUpper" Method Implementation
-#### To implement the "ToUpper" method, you must reference its class (StringUtils) and type the correct method (ToUpper) as shown below.
+#### To implement the "ToUpper" method, you must reference its class (StringUtils) and the correct method (ToUpper) as shown below.
 Enter the argument between the parenthesis.
 ``` Csharp
 StringUtils.ToUpper(input)
 ```

+### ToLower Method

+The "ToLower" method allows the implementor to convert uppercase characters in a string into lowercase characters.

 ### ***Images***
 ![some_image_here](some_filepath_here)